Skip to main content

 Teaching

-I teach across a range of modules in the CMCI department, specialising in Black Atlantic Visual and Literary Culture.
+I teach across a range of modules in the CMCI department, specialising in cultural representations of identity and the body, gender, sexuality, and race.
 I am particularly interested in interrogating traditional foci within academia: as a queer person of colour from a working-class and state school background and the first of my family to attend university, I am passionate about the ways in which education can be utilized to reveal the voices and experiences of those who have historically been marginalized and erased, in addition to making the spaces in which I teach as accessible and inclusive as possible.
 As part of this work, I created The Abolitionist Curriculum: an open-access resource which centres engagement with the multiplicities of Blackness.

 Selected publications